angry-tony/HELK-wiki/Installation.md

 	|      default     |   5   |   5   |   5   |   0   ||   5   |   5   |
 	---------------------------------------------------------------------
 ```
 You can see **graphframes** being downloaded and spark being initialized.
-Now if you go to your Spark UI (HELK's IP and port 4040), you will see that Spark UI is running.
+Now, if you go to your Spark UI (HELK's IP and port 4040), you will see that the Spark UI is running.
 You will see that one of the first messages is **"Execution driver added"**

 [[https://github.com/Cyb3rWard0g/HELK/raw/master/resources/images/SPARK-UI.png]]

+IT IS HUNTING SEASON!!